lereldarion/avatar-portal-system/README.md

 - Was not fixed by camera order fix for data lag bug
 - Disabling stencil has no effect
 - Mirror can generate transitory artifacts.
 VR tests : large artifacts clearly due to mirror.
 Disabling alpha in mirror does not fix.
+- TODO Investigate mirror frame structure with frame analyzer

 Normal TODOs
-- shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
+- shadowcaster setup is not good : try to think of a semantic that works
 - maybe try to support mirrors ; for now the avatar show as without any portal system in mirrors.
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?